 doesn't take that long.

 Low glycemic eating is the focus of the Lifetime Fat Loss way to ideal weight and improved overall health.
-Go to the glycemic index food lists and print out the lists of low and high glycemic foods.

 Scroll down for many more articles about the diseases of high blood sugar and what you can do about it.